 In the mood for brunch?
 Here's our edit of the best cafes in Singapore...

 To say we’re obsessed with food would be an understatement.
 We’ve got top-notch restaurants and bars, amazing breakfast spots and a blossoming cafe culture in the city.
-Gone are the days where you headed to hipster neighbourhoods like Tiong Bahru for a decadent brunch feast.
-Now, with the rise of great cafes setting up shop at residential estates, you’re just a five-minute stroll from home to a good grub and coffee (or tea).
-Go say hello to your barista neighbours, or better yet, venture to a new neighbourhood with our nifty guide to the best cafes in Singapore.
+With the rise of great cafes setting up shop at residential estates, you’re just a five-minute stroll from home to a good grub and coffee (or tea).
+Say hello to your barista neighbours, or better yet, venture to a new neighbourhood with our nifty guide to the best cafes in Singapore.

 Cold brew lovers, Oriole Coffee is the one for you!
 The signature in-house cold brew coffees are delicious, and you can have them either in black, with milk or with cold-pressed nut milk made of macadamia, almonds and dates (aptly called M.A.D. milk).
 Do also check out the all-day breakfast dishes and a wide selection of mains including the juicy Oriole truffle burger, St. Louis pork ribs, and sweet treats such as the decadent chocolate fudge cake topped with peanut butter ice cream.

 Oriole Coffee + Bar, #01-01, Pan Pacific Serviced Suites Orchard (next to [email protected]), 96 Somerset Road, Singapore 238163